- Plesk for Linux

 # plesk bin init_conf -u -passwd new_password

-To avoid any issues with password that has special characters like #,!, etc, the password can be update through variable:
+To avoid any issues with the password that has special characters like #,!, etc, the password can be update through variable:

 # plesk bin init_conf -u -passwd $NEW_PASS